julioclerio/adaboost/README.md

 - `notebook`: This directory contains Jupyter notebooks with the complete analysis, including data preprocessing, model training, and evaluation.
 - `repository`: The directory where the `german_credit_data.csv` file is stored.

+## Open Collaborations

+Contributions to the project are welcome!
+If you have suggestions for improving the models, or if you have performed additional analyses that could provide further insights, please feel free to open an issue or submit a pull request.

 ## Getting Started